RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 Notable observations:
 - The twin critic mechanism effectively reduced overestimation bias
 - Delayed actor updates contributed to training stability
 - The higher variance could be a clue to the lower returns achieved by the project's implementation; compared to the research.
 Reducing the exploration noise could improve the performance.
 Additionally, addressing the exploding gradients observed over longer training durations may also improve training stability and achieve higher returns.
+Gradient clipping was not applied in accordance with the research (Fujimoto et al., 2018).

 ### 4.4 Comparative Analysis